IAmThePan/market-station-website/README.md

   - [x] Better photo gallery layout.
   - ToDo: How do I put all the Gallery Photos inside an `/images` folder and access them with `.Page.Resources`?
 - [ ] Apply
-  - [ ] Need the Market Station AppFolio link.
+  - [o] Need the Market Station AppFolio link.
-  - [ ] Is the list of "When applying..." complete?
+  - [o] Is the list of "When applying..." complete?
 - [ ] Resident Portal
-  - [ ] Are all the links correct?
+  - [o] Are all the links correct?
 - [ ] Contact Us
-  - [ ] Ask Cheryl for order of Email / Phone / Address & Map
+  - [o] Ask Cheryl for order of Email / Phone / Address & Map
-  - [ ] Ask Cheryl about whether she wants a contact us form
+  - [o] Ask Cheryl about whether she wants a contact us form

 Questions for Property Manager:
 - [x] purchased marketstationapartmentsnc.com
-- [ ] Do you want a page in Spanish as well as English?
+- [o] Do you want a page in Spanish as well as English?

-ToDos:
+My ToDos:
 - [ ] Make the mobile header menu open with a transition
 - [ ] Make the mobile apartments menu open with a transition
 - Gallery:
+  - [ ] Rename photos in Gallery
   - [ ] Scroll between gallery photos with a transition
-  - [ ] Rename photos in Gallery
 - [ ] Move static images to content folder
 - [ ] Update / Verify site.webmanifest saves website correctly
 - [ ] Add an og:image property in head